Testing the nature of Gauss-Bonnet gravity by four-dimensional rotating black hole shadow: Black hole shadows and observables

 The black hole shadow is round in this case.
 Employing the photon sphere radius $r_{\text{ps}}$, we can find the radius of the black hole shadow.
 After a simple calculation, we obtain the equation describing the boundary of the black hole shadow, which is given by

 where $R_s$ denotes the radius of the shadow

-In Fig. \ref{PA0xy}, we show the shadows for the nonrotating GB black holes with $\alpha/M^2$=-8, -2, 0, 0.5, and 1 from outside to inside.
+In Fig. \ref{PA0xy}, we show the shadows for the nonrotating CGB black holes with $\alpha/M^2$=-8, -2, 0, 0.5, and 1 from outside to inside.
 Obviously, the shadow shrinks with the increase of $\alpha$.
 The radius $R_s$ of the shadow is also plotted as a function of $\alpha$ in Fig. \ref{PA0rsa}.
 We can see that positive $\alpha$ shrinks the shadow and negative one enlarges the shadow.

-In the following subsection, we will show that the influence of the black hole spin on the size of the shadow is very tiny, and the shadow size is mainly dependent on the GB coupling $\alpha$.
+In the following subsection, we will show that the influence of the black hole spin on the size of the shadow is very tiny, and the shadow size is mainly dependent on the metric parameter $\alpha$.